Helena Arkansas LSAT Prep Courses

 It is easy to register for a TestMasters LSAT course at the TestMasters offices, online, or over the phone.
 Students can register by paying the full LSAT course tuition or by making a $100 deposit.
 Accepted forms of payment include: Visa, MasterCard, and Discover cards, checks, and money orders.
 The deadline for students to pay their tuition in full is 7 days prior to the first class meeting.
 All personal checks must be received in the TestMasters offices no later than 10 days prior to the first class meeting.

-How long is the LSAT?
+How long does TestMasters recommend studying before taking the LSAT?

 Who was TestMasters founded by?